Plastic bullet

 Both types of plastic bullet intended for riot control have caused deaths.

 Plastic bullets are generally used for riot control.
-Some plastic bullets are intended to be skip fired, hitting the ground and ricocheting into the intended target; while others were designed to be fired directly into the target.
+Some plastic bullets are intended to be aimed at the ground so as to ricochet into the target; others are intended to be fired directly at a person.

 Plastic baton rounds were invented by British researchers to provide a more accurate alternative to rubber bullets, and were intended to be fired directly at rioters in Northern Ireland during The Troubles.

-An unrelated small-calibre handgun bullet made of plastic is sometimes used for short-range target practice (see recreational use).
+An unrelated blunt, low velocity, small-calibre handgun bullet made of hollow plastic is sometimes used for short-range target practice (see recreational use).